Blockchain Security An Updated Overview for 2024

 Replay Attacks

-A replay attack occurs when a valid data transmission is maliciously or fraudulently repeated.
+A replay attack occurs when Blockchain transmission is maliciously or fraudulently repeated.
 In blockchain, this can happen when transactions from one blockchain are replayed on another, leading to unintended consequences.
 This was a concern during the Ethereum hard fork in 2016, which resulted in the creation of Ethereum and Ethereum Classic.

 Enhancing Blockchain Security